jongio/memealyzer/README.md

    1. The image will be added to the grid.
 Wait for the service to pick it up.
 You will eventually see the text and the image border color will change indicating the image text sentiment.

 ### Local Kubernetes
+1. In Docker Desktop settings, Enable Kubernetes and setup to use WSL 2 as backend.
+[Docker Desktop WSL 2 backend](https://docs.docker.com/docker-for-windows/wsl/)
 1. Copy the values outputted from the Terraform commands above (they should be in your `.env` file if you followed the [Code Setup](#Code-Setup) steps above) into the `pac/net/k8s/local/env-configmap.yaml` file.
 1. CD to the `src` folder for the language you would like to run, i.e. for .NET, cd to `src/net` for Python, cd to `src/python`.
 1. Run `docker-compose build` to build the containers locally.